aiven/aiven-docs/docs/products/flink/howto/restart-strategy-jar-applications.md

 1. Review the configurations and parameters related to the restart strategy.

-## Restart strategy for SQL applications

-In Aiven for Apache Flink®, SQL applications have a simplified approach to restart strategies.
-You can enable or disable restarts on failure during application deployment, providing a straightforward way to manage applications without complex configurations.
-For more information, see [Create an SQL application](/docs/products/flink/howto/create-sql-application).

 ## Disable default restart strategy

-While Aiven for Apache Flink® typically recommends using the default restart strategy for JAR applications, there are circumstances, particularly during testing or debugging, where disabling automatic restarts might be necessary.
+While Aiven for Apache Flink® typically recommends following the default restart strategy for high availability and fault tolerance, there might be scenarios, especially during testing or debugging, where disabling automatic restarts might be beneficial.

 ### JAR applications